zuozhenggh/learning-library/create-labs/labs/1-labs-git-hub-get-started-install-configure/1-labs-git-hub-get-started-install-configure.md

   For example, if a user named achepuri forks the learning-library repository in the oracle project, a duplicate repository [achepuri/learning-library](https://github.com/achepuri/learning-library) is created.

-  To fork the learning-library repository:
+  To fork the **learning-library** repository:
 1. Log in to the [GitHub Web UI](http://github.com), using your GitHub account.
 2. Navigate to the [oracle/learning-library repository](https://github.com/oracle/learning-library).
-3. Click **Fork**.
+3. Click **Fork** to display the following message: **How are you planning to use this fork?**.
   ![](./images/get-started-git-hub-webUI-fork.png " ")
+4. Select the option that indicates your local repository.

-In the following example, user achepuri has forked the learning-library repository.
+In the following example, user achepuri has forked the **learning-library** repository.

 ![](./images/get-started-git-hub-webui-forked-library.png " ")